-In April 2006, we announced positive results from a proof-of-concept clinical study to assess the effect of ACP-103 on deep, or slow wave, sleep in healthy older volunteers.
+In April 2006, we announced positive results from a proof-of-concept clinical study designed to assess the effect of ACP-103 on deep, or slow wave, sleep in healthy older volunteers.
 The results demonstrated that ACP-103 induced a statistically significant increase in slow wave sleep that was dose-related.
 In addition, administration of ACP-103 had a positive impact on measures for sleep maintenance, including decreases in the number of awakenings after sleep onset and in the time awake after sleep onset.
 ACP-103 also did not alter latency to sleep onset and did not impair daytime functioning.
 ACP-103 was safe and well tolerated in the study subjects.

-Subject to discussions with the U.S. Food and Drug Administration, we intend to design our next trial in each of these two Phase II-stage programs to be sufficiently powered and to have the appropriate clinical endpoints, so that it may serve as one of the pivotal trials for that program.
-We intend to commence this next trial in each of these programs within the next 12 months.
+Subject to discussions with the U.S. Food and Drug Administration, we are currently designing our next trial in this program, and in our ACP-103 program for treatment-induced dysfunctions in Parkinson's disease, to be sufficiently powered and to have the appropriate clinical endpoints, so that it may serve as one of the pivotal trials for the applicable program.
+We intend to have the next trial in each of these programs underway during the first half of 2007